ChainSafe/filecoin-rpc-speedtest/README.md

 # Filecoin RPC Speedtest

-Speed test Filecoin RPC Nodes with a pre-defined list of methods.
+Speedtest Filecoin RPC Nodes with a pre-defined list of methods.
 Built with React + TypeScript + Vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.